Compensation Benchmarks & Plans

 We calculate it by comparing an employee's current compensation to the position's market average, giving you insight into whether their pay is above, below, or spot on with the rest of the market.

 Understanding an incumbent's compa-ratio can help you better attract and retain talent, as well as evaluate internal equity.
 Compa-ratio is evaluated based on current incumbent pay (or an average thereof) compared to a range's midpoint.

-Every organization is unique.
-We compare responsibilities, not titles.
+Every organization and position is unique.
+We benchmark against responsibilities, not titles.

 The war for talent crosses sectors.
-We help you stay competitive across fronts.
+We can help you stay competitive across all fronts.